james-stevens/powerdns-webui/README.md

 you can stop a user from being able to make changes.
 For more information, please ask Google.

 In general, therefore, as it is provided, this webapp is probably not going to be that useful for giving to end users.
-However, as an admin-tool, it can be very useful.
+However, as an sysadmin tool, it can be very useful.